Samuel Gibbs French: Mexican-American War

 In August, 1845, he sailed from Baltimore with Major Samuel Ringgold's battery of horse artillery to join General Zachary Taylor and the Army of Occupation in Aransas Pass, Texas.

 He fought at the Battle of Palo Alto and received praise for his actions at the Battle of Resaca de la Palma.
 On June 18, 1846, he was promoted to second lieutenant.
 During the Battle of Monterrey, he commanded an artillery battery and was brevetted first lieutenant on September 23, 1846.
 He was wounded in the thigh by a musket ball during the Battle of Buena Vista but continued to lead his men in combat.
 He received a promotion to brevet captain and was sent home to recuperate.

 Two ceremonial swords were given to French by the citizens and Legislature of New Jersey in recognition of his service in the Mexican American War.

 On July 4, 1847, he was presented a ceremonial sword from the citizens of New Jersey which contained the inscription "for distinguished service in the battles of Palo Alo, Resaca de la Palma and Buena Vista".
 On February 9, 1849, he was presented on resolution from the New Jersey Legislature a second sword with the inscription "For brave and gallant conduct displayed in the battles of Palo Alto, Resaca de la Palma, and Monterrey.
 Subsequently distinguished at Buena Vista, and promoted to the rank of Captain".

 He became an original member of the Aztec Club of 1847.
-He was promoted to full captain on January 12, 1848 and commissioned as assistant quartermaster in the general staff of the army working under his former classmate, Rufus Ingalls.
-He led expeditions in 1849 and 1851 to the Republic of Texas and was assigned to Fort Smith, Arkansas at his request in 1854.
+He was promoted to full captain on January 12, 1848, and commissioned as assistant quartermaster in the general staff of the army working under his former classmate, Rufus Ingalls.
+He led expeditions in 1849 and 1851 to El Paso and was assigned to Fort Smith, Arkansas at his request in 1854.
 He resigned his commission in May, 1856.
 He acquired a plantation through his marriage to Eliza Matilda Roberts along Deer Creek near Greenville, Mississippi, and left the army to manage it.